Your Friend Chose Another Agent— Now What?Daniel Dobbs2025-03-05T20:08:49-08:00

 What if They Come Back for Advice?

-Most people have a hard time with “set & respect boundaries”.
-It sounds absurd, but it’s likely friends & family who pass over you as their agent, still come for advice during their buying /selling experience.
+Most people have a hard time with “set and respect boundaries.”
+It sounds absurd, but it’s likely that friends and family who pass over you as their agent still come for advice during their buying /selling experience.

-They’ll ask for an opinion on a listing or for an inspector recommendation.
-Although it may be tempting to reopen the discussion, the best move is to simply defer to their current real estate agent.
+They’ll ask for an opinion on a listing or for an inspector recommendation; although it may be tempting to reopen the discussion, the best move is to defer to their current real estate agent.

 Your time is valuable, and you need to separate your career from your personal obligations.
 Be polite and professional in your response.

-It’s possible persons simply forgot you are an agent.
-People run very busy lives, and they frequently make quick decisions due to a lack of time.
+It’s possible people forgot you are an agent.
+People run hectic lives and frequently make quick decisions due to a lack of time.

-It’s not personal, they just have a personality that jumps 1st & asks questions later.
-See this as an opportunity to improve your outreach to your closest friends and families.
+It’s not personal; they just have a personality that jumps first and asks questions later.
+See this as an opportunity to improve your outreach to your closest friends and family.

 Take a more passive approach.
-Make sure that your personal email signature states that you’re an agent & are always looking for more clients.
+Ensure that your personal email signature states that you’re an agent & are always looking for more clients.

 Check your social media profiles to ensure that “real estate agent” is predominantly displayed so that when people look at your posts, they’re constantly reminded that you’re in the industry.

-When it comes to posting on social media like Facebook and Instagram, show your value.
-Let those closest to you know about the great things you’re doing for your clients & how grateful they’re working with you.
+When posting on social media like Facebook and Instagram, show your value.
+Let those closest to you know about the great things you’re doing for your clients and how grateful they are to work with you.

-Be the kind of person friends & family want to work with, not just a person they feel obligated to hire.
+Be the kind of person friends & family want to work with, not just someone they feel obligated to hire.